Developing Renode

 ./build.sh -d

-2. Launch Renode using Mono with the debugger enabled.
+2. Launch Renode with the debug flag enabled.

 ./renode -d

-4. Attach GDB to a running Renode process to also debug implementation of cores (in C via GDB).
-GDB requires specific commands due to Mono using signals for flow control.
-The most important command is:
+3. Attach GDB to a running Renode process to debug implementation of cores (in C via GDB).

 Useful VS Code extensions